 “Keep thou not silence, O God: hold not thy peace, and be not still, O God.

 For, lo, thine enemies make a tumult: and they that hate thee have lifted up the head.

-They have taken crafty council against thy people, and consulted against thy hidden ones.
+They have taken crafty counsel against thy people and consulted against thy hidden ones.

 They have said, Come, and let us cut them off from being a nation; that the name of Israel be no more in remembrance.

 For they have consulted together with one consent: they are confederate against thee:

 The tabernacles of Edom, and the Ishmaelites; of Moab, and the Hagarenes;